peachaugust/cuddly-octo-engine/README.md

 ![img_1232](https://user-images.githubusercontent.com/29305382/27003341-8d4f6f60-4dc2-11e7-9b1d-e7264aa04ef0.JPG)

 <li>Almonds:  No, dogs shouldn't eat almonds.
-Almonds may not necessarily be toxic to dogs like pecans, walnuts, and macadamia nuts are, but they can block the esophagus or even tear the windpipe if not chewed completely.
-Salted almonds are especially dangerous because they can increase water retention, which is potentially fatal to dogs prone to heart disease. </li>
+Although almonds may not be toxic to dogs like Other nuts are, but they can block the choke or the nut can even tear the windpipe if not chewed completely.
+Salted almonds are even worse because they can increase water retention, which is most likley fatal to dogs which can lead to heart disease. </li>

 ![img_1233](https://user-images.githubusercontent.com/29305382/27003364-211bca22-4dc3-11e7-930e-ceb0b975acff.JPG)